petternikolai/petternikolai/README.md

 - 👋 Hi, I’m @petternikolai
 - 👀 I’m interested in front-end development
 - 🌱 I’m currently learning HTML, CSS, JavaScript, SQL, mongodb, node.js, React, Bootstrap, View, Typescript, interaction design and functional programming
-- 💞️ I’m looking to collaborate on projects in the future in order to buildmy portfolio
+- 💞️ I’m looking to collaborate on projects in the future in order to build my portfolio
 - 📫 How to reach me pnkristoffersen@gmail.com

 <!---